 - Threat: Non-native predatory fish and American bullfrogs.
 These species prey on Oregon spotted frogs.

 - Action Needed: Prevent non-native predatory fish and American bullfrogs from establishing populations at Oregon spotted frog occupied sites.

-- Climate change and severe weather (See Climate vulnerability section above for more details about the threats that climate change pose to this species)
+- Climate change and severe weather (See the Climate vulnerability section for more details about the threats that climate change pose to this species)

 - Threat: Drying of aquatic habitats occupied by Oregon spotted frog and subsequent changes to vegetation (expansion of trees, shrubs, and reed canarygrass, etc.).